 With proposals for author's workshops, Faculty Associates seek to hold a conference on a book manuscript in progress in order to gather expert assistance to critique and review texts still in draft.

 All Faculty Associates of the Weatherhead Center are eligible for these small grants for faculty research projects and author's workshops.

 How to Apply

-Applicants for small grants for faculty research should submit a brief but detailed proposal narrative in addition to a budget, a two-page curriculum vitae, and a brief literature review.
+Applicants for small grants for faculty research should submit a brief, but detailed proposal narrative in addition to a budget, a two-page curriculum vitae, and a short literature review.

 Applicants seeking support for an author's conference should submit a brief but detailed narrative proposal in addition to a description of the book that will be discussed, a table of contents, a possible list of two to three participants, a tentative budget, and a two-page curriculum vitae.

 Applicants are eligible for this category of funding once every three years, though unsuccessful candidates may apply again.